singhdevang111/lookups/README.md

   Super Output Area (LSOA)

-- **Schools Master List:** A list of all schools in Wales, categorized by type Postcodes and Local Authority.
+- **Schools Master List:** A list of all schools in Wales, categorized by Postcodes and Local Authority.

 ------------------------------------------------------------------------